-Many people consider “growing pains” to be a misnomer because they do not occur most when kids are growing their fastest.
+Many people consider “growing pains” to be a misnomer because they do not occur when kids are growing their fastest.
 Growth is also such a slow process, it’s unlikely to cause pain.
 So why are kiddos experiencing these aches?!

 The first theory that has been proposed is the Anatomic Theory.
 As children are growing, they may have altered biomechanics due to being generally hyperflexible or developing flat feet or knock knees.
 Another theory is Fatigue Theory.
 This is supported by parents’ observations that their child experiences more pain after active days, along with a study that showed children with lower bone density often experienced more growing pains.
 Other theories include the Psychological theory; that the pain occurs most with children also have behavior problems or when the child is experiencing a bad mood, and the low Vitamin D theory; which is supported by a study that found children with growing pains also had low vitamin D levels, which were improved with Vitamin D supplementation.

 Another approach is nutrition.
 It is important that the child is drinking adequate water to prevent muscle cramping which may contribute to the “growing pains”.
-A multivitamin is also recommended, possibly along with supplementing with Calcium and Magnesium.
+A multivitamin is also recommended, and potentially supplementing with Calcium and Magnesium.
 Calcium and Magnesium may help with muscle cramping (especially during active days) and bone density.
 Lastly, we may recommend Vitamin D supplementation.
 Vitamin D is necessary for Calcium to be absorbed and to be taken up into the bones, and supplementation has been shown to decrease growing pains.

 Kids shouldn’t be in pain.
 Although there are no lasting effects from having growing pains, your child does not need to experience them.
 By getting adjusted and moving well, eating well and sleeping well, we can help to resolve them.